FlagHunter01/poweroff-scheduler/README.md

 ## Known issues

  - Not tested yet
- - A window pops up for a second
+ - A window pops up for a second (should be fixed by now)